gion86/BH1750/README.md

 *   time register manipulation

-_The sensor actually communicate with micro via I2C protocol: the implementation supported is only TinyWireM [http://playground.arduino.cc/Code/USIi2c] , to save code space on the ATTiny MCU._
+_The sensor actually communicate with micro via I2C protocol: the implementation supports_:
+* _TinyWireM [http://playground.arduino.cc/Code/USIi2c] , to save code space on the ATTiny MCU_.
+* _TwoWire, for micro with TWI hardware implementation_